citusdata/test-automation/README.md

 cd azure

 # open and modify the instance types/discs as you wish
-#
-# Note: For valgrind tests, setting `numberOfWorkers` to a value is useless as it will be overwritten
-# by create-resource-group.sh as we only need a single machine cluster.
-# This is because we will already be using our regression test structure and it creates a local cluster
-# itself.
-Also, as we install `valgrind` only on coordinator, if we have worker nodes, then we cannot build
-# PostgreSQL as we require `valgrind` on workers too and get error even if we do not need them :).
 less azuredeploy.parameters.json

 # Quickly start a cluster of with defaults.
 This will create a resource group and use it for the cluster.
-#
-# Note: If you want to set up a cluster for valgrind tests, set environment variable "VALGRIND_TEST" to 1
-# before executing below script
 ./create-cluster.sh

 # connect to the coordinator